anchpop/wise_mans_haskell/book.md

     `do` is special syntax that we won't cover until the next section, so don't worry about it just yet.
 In our case, the program would evaluate the exact same without it, so **just delete it for now**.
 This is the first change we're making to this project!

 4) `putStrLn "hello world"`: Like `print`, `printf`, or `console.log` in other languages, `putStrLn` is a function that takes some text and writes it to the terminal (with a newline at the end).
 Now I know what you're thinking - that sounds impure!
 How can a Haskell function, which is supposed to take some input and return a result based on that input and do nothing else, possibly write to the terminal!
-And what would it even return?
+And what would it return?
 Well, that will be clear if we examine the type of `putStrLn`.

     ```haskell
     Prelude> :t putStrLn